sebastian-lapuschkin/understanding-age-gender-deep-learning-models/README.md

 # Understanding and Comparing Deep Neural Networks for Age and Gender Classification - Data and Models
-This repository contains all the evaluated models for which results are reported in the paper titled paper titled ["Understanding and Comparing Deep Neural Networks for Age and Gender Classification"](http://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w23/Lapuschkin_Understanding_and_Comparing_ICCV_2017_paper.pdf) and published in the proceedings of the IEEE Workshop on Analysis and Modeling of Faces and Gestures (AMFG) at the International Conference on Computer Vision (ICCV) 2017.
+This repository contains all the evaluated models for which results are reported in the paper titled paper titled ["Understanding and Comparing Deep Neural Networks for Age and Gender Classification"](http://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w23/Lapuschkin_Understanding_and_Comparing_ICCV_2017_paper.pdf) as published in the proceedings of the IEEE Workshop on Analysis and Modeling of Faces and Gestures (AMFG) at the International Conference on Computer Vision (ICCV) 2017.

 ![](pics/resultbarchart_sparse.png)
 *Model performances, depending on architecture, initialization and data preprocessing, averaged over all folds of the data set.
 For additional results, see section [Result Overview](https://github.com/sebastian-lapuschkin/understanding-age-gender-deep-learning-models/blob/master/README.md#result-overview).*

 That is, this repo contains the `deploy.prototxt` and `train_val.prototxt` files for all model architectures, pretraining and preprocessing choices for which performance measures are reported in the paper linked above.
-`mean.binaryproto` files for outright deploying the models using Caffe are supplied as well.
+`mean.binaryproto` files for the employed datasets and Caffe are supplied as well.
+This repository shares scripts and workflows with [Gil Levi's age and gender deep learning project page](https://github.com/GilLevi/AgeGenderDeepLearning).

 Due to github's hard file size limit of 100mb per file, all model weights (i.e. the `*.caffemodel` files) and `lmdb` data files are hosted externally, via a nextcloud service of the Fraunhofer Heinrich Hertz Institute (see section [Content](https://github.com/sebastian-lapuschkin/understanding-age-gender-deep-learning-models/blob/master/README.md#content) below).

-This repository can be understood as an extension of [Gil Levi's age and gender deep learning project page](https://github.com/GilLevi/AgeGenderDeepLearning), this page's paper originally found its foundation in.

 Should you find any code or the models from this github repository useful, please add a reference to the corresponding publication to your work:
 ```